restfulapi/intro-restful-api-slides/restful-api-overview.md

 ###Declarative affordances

-* Can inject affordances or other computed fields into representations declaratively, in a re-usable fashion
+* Can inject affordances or other computed fields into representations declaratively, in a re-usable fashion (using template)
 ```groovy
         jsonDomainMarshallerTemplates {
             template 'domainAffordance' config {